-Whether you’re into epic road trip adventures or simply looking for a relaxing vacation getaway, here’s my list of the 30 best places to visit on the east coast of the USA.
+Whether you’re into epic road trip adventures or simply looking for a relaxing vacation getaway, here’s my list of the 33 most beautiful places to visit on the east coast of the USA.

 But first, here’s a map showing all of them.
 Hope this article gives you some great east coast vacation ideas!

-Map of the best places to visit on the east coast of the USA
+Map of the best places to visit on America’s east coast

 #1 tip for finding cheap flights to east coast cities